dita-community/org.dita-community.basex.keyspace-constructor/README.md

 ## How it works

-The XQuery module `construct-keyspace.xqm` provides the functions that take a DITA map as input and produces an XML representation of the map's key space.
+The XQuery module `construct-keyspace.xqm` provides the functions that take a DITA map as input and produce an XML representation of the map's key space.

 By using XML to represent the key space, rather than XQuery maps, it is easy to use normal XPath expressions to find the correct binding for a given key in a given key scope.